tallez/workshop/README.md

 # Creating your Postgres

 Download Postgres SQL from https://www.postgresql.org/ .
-When ready create an empty folder in your Next application root folder named "database" or whatever you like (There is already one, feel free to change its name).
+When ready create an empty folder in your Next application root folder named "postgres" or whatever you like.
 From Postgres, create a new server.
 When setting up, set the source to your empty folder so it generates the database there.

-Be sure that the server is running.
+Be sure that the server is running before you continue.

 # Initialize Prisma

 You can initialize prisma with : "npx prisma init"

-# Connect your Postgre
+# Connect your Postgres

 A .env file has been generated.
 Now, you will change the DATABASE_URL variable to the Database connection URL string of your Postgres.
-In a basic local configuration, it should look like : "postgresql://USER:PASSWORD@localhost:PORT/DBNAME"
+In a basic local configuration, this should look like : "postgresql://USER:PASSWORD@localhost:PORT/DBNAME"

 # Create your first model in Prisma